Caesar3142/tensorVLV-dev/README.md

 TensorVLV, part of the TensorCFD project by pttensor.com, accelerates OpenFOAM deployment in industrial applications.
 It provides templates for valve simulation, calculating pressure drop and cavitation.

-Users can copy, replace geometry or boundary conditions, and simulate internal flow, incompressible, steady, phase change for vapor (cavitation), with RAS turbulent models.
+With this development version, Users can copy, replace geometry or boundary conditions, and simulate internal flow, incompressible, steady, phase change for vapor (cavitation), with RAS turbulent models.

-Acknowledge “tensor-VLV” if using this template folder.
+Acknowledge “tensorVLV” if using this template folder.

 Note: This development version may have non-optimized setups for accuracy, validity, or computational efficiency.
 Results depend on the case and setup. pttensor.com disclaims responsibility for results.